uestc-cyberlab/gpu_kernel_hijack/README.md

 # <center><font size=5> A Kernel Hijacking Vulnerability on NVIDIA GPUs</font></center>

-We found a kernel hijacking vulnerability on NVIDIA GPUs.
-Attackers can manipulate the invocation mechanism of the CUDA driver APIs, and replace the kernel loading API by a malicious one, which can be exploited to launch a GPU kernel hijacking attack covertly.
+We found a kernel hijacking vulnerability on NVIDIA GPU (GTX1050).
+Attackers can manipulate the invocation mechanism of the CUDA driver APIs (CUDA 12.2), and replace the kernel loading API by a malicious one, which can be exploited to launch a GPU kernel hijacking attack covertly.
+This vulnerability can cause code execution and information disclosure.
 The remainder of this paper is organized as follows.
 Section I introduces the basics of GPU programming model.
 Section II details the GPU kernel hijacking method.
 Section III presents an interesting attack case.